Document Type : Original Article

 Centre for Healthy Communities, School of Public Health, University of Alberta, Edmonton, AB, Canada

-PolicyWise for Children and Families, Edmonton, AB, Canada
+PolicyWise for Children & Families, Edmonton, AB, Canada

 Centre for Health Equity Training Research & Evaluation (CHETRE), University of New South Wales, Sydney, NSW, Australia